petrvanblokland/DesignDesignSpace/DDS-home-slides2.md

 box = box.newInfo()
 ~~~

 Graphic designers work with type all day.
 It is one of their most important tools.
-Yet, it may not be obvious to select an appreciate the differences between existing typefaces.
+Yet, it may not be obvious to select and appreciate the differences between existing typefaces.
 Which one to select for a certain task?
 Which type works best in logos?
 How to write a brief that communcates with typographers and type designers?

 #### Example exercises

 * Write alphabets with a broad nib pencil to experience the construction of **“translation”** contrast;
 * Write with sharp pencils to experience the construction of **“expansion”** contrast;
 * Learn the behaviour of glyph shapes, varying weight and width
-* Study variantions by <a href="http://www.typecooker.com" target="external">Type Cooker</a>;
+* Study variations by <a href="http://www.typecooker.com" target="external">Type Cooker</a>;
 * Learn the basics about capitals, roman, italic, spacing and kerning.
 * Digitize your writings into outlines, using your favourite type editor;